murchandamus/bips/bip-update-process.md

 * Proposal is of general interest and/or pertains to more than one Bitcoin project/implementation
 * Document is properly formatted
 * Licensing terms are acceptable
-* Motivation, rationale, and backward compatibility have been addressed (where applicable)
+* Motivation, Rationale, and Backwards Compatibility have been addressed (where applicable)
 * The defined Layer header must be correctly assigned for the given specification
 * The BIP is ready: it is complete, comprehensible, and technically feasible